UsersWP/uwp_recaptcha/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Recaptcha not working on login widget on pages other than UWP pages - FIXED

 = 1.0.4 =
 * Integrate new settings interface - CHANGED
 * Recaptcha size compact for mobile compatibility - ADDED